 How much internet bandwidth do you REALLY need?

-How much internet speed do you REALLY need?
+How much internet bandwidth and speed do you REALLY need?
 Does getting more bandwidth automatically mean you will have a much better online experience?
 Does more bandwidth guarantee a better gaming experience?

 I have posted many videos on my YouTube channel and on this blog about getting faster internet.
 With each one of those videos and posts, I would typically get two opposing comments: “wow this is amazing” or “this doesn’t work.”

 How is it possible that the same content, the same advice can have such radical differences?
-It’s no wonder that people are frustrated by their internet speed!
+It’s no wonder that people are frustrated by their internet speed -so how much internet bandwidth do you need?

-The reason is that there isn’t one answer for everyone.
+The reason is that there isn’t one answer for everyone and not to mention that speed tests are not the most reliable either!

 4 factors to get the internet bandwidth you really need: